design simple SFP breakout board

 so let's go four-layer. mschramm: please change layer stack-up, add gnd/vcc planes, and adjust trace widths for "usual" four-layer stacking.

-#9 Updated by laforge about 1 year ago
+#9 Updated by laforge almost 3 years ago

 let's please also add some form of polarity protection to the DC input.
 A regular series diode would be the simplest approach, but the TLV1117 requires up to 1.4V drop-out voltage, which makes the budget for 0.7V quite tight.
 (3.3+1.4=4.7V).
 Even a shottky diode is unrealistic at that point.